Smells Like Gen X • Billboard Year-End Songs

 Why it hit

-Because Monica showed up sounding cooler and more self-possessed than half the adults on the radio.
+Because Monica showed up sounding cooler and more self-possessed than half the adults on the chart.
 “Don’t Take It Personal” is smooth, grounded, and full of the kind of low-drama attitude that makes a song feel more powerful than something louder ever could.
-The message is basically emotional distance with manners: I’m not rude, I’m just not doing this today.
+The message is basically emotional distance with manners: I am not rude, I am just not doing this today.
 Which, honestly, is relatable art.

 The song also sits right in that sweet mid-90s R&B lane where everything felt polished but still emotionally specific.
-Monica doesn’t oversell it.
-She doesn’t need to.
+Monica does not oversell it.
+She does not need to.
 The groove is patient, the melody is locked in, and the whole record feels like confidence without spectacle.
 That restraint gave it weight, and it helped make her debut feel like a real arrival instead of just a promising first hit.

 Gen X Rewind